The Good Life (1975 TV series): After The Good Life

-After the success of The Good Life, the four cast members were given their own "vehicles" commissioned by the then Head of Comedy and producer of The Good Life, John Howard Davies.
-Immediately after the series ended, Larbey & Esmonde created a new show for Richard Briers, co-starring Michael Gambon.
-The Other One was a seven-part sitcom that aired on BBC1 in the autumn of 1977, running concurrently with The Good Life Christmas Special – Silly, but it's fun.
-A second series of 6 episodes aired in early 1979.
+After the success of The Good Life, the four main cast members were given their own vehicles, commissioned by the then head of comedy and producer of The Good Life, John Howard Davies.
+Immediately after the series ended, Larbey and Esmonde created The Other One for Richard Briers, co-starring Michael Gambon.
+It was a seven-part sitcom that aired on BBC1 in the autumn of 1977, running concurrently with The Good Life Christmas Special – Silly, but it's fun.
+A second series of six episodes aired in early 1979.
 Keith starred alongside Peter Bowles in To the Manor Born, which began in September 1979.
 Eddington joined Nigel Hawthorne and Derek Fowlds in Yes Minister and its sequel Yes Prime Minister.
-Kendal, who had become something of a sex symbol, went on to join Elspet Gray in Solo, and Jane Asher in The Mistress.
-Briers later starred alongside Penelope Wilton and Peter Egan in the popular sitcom Ever Decreasing Circles again written by Larbey & Esmonde, and notable for Briers' character being the polar opposite of Tom Good.
+Kendal, who had become something of a sex symbol, went on to join Elspet Gray in Solo and Jane Asher in The Mistress.
+Briers later starred alongside Penelope Wilton and Peter Egan in the sitcom Ever Decreasing Circles, again written by Larbey and Esmonde, in which Briers' character was the polar opposite of Tom Good.
 In 1992, Kendal and Eddington reunited in the Channel Four adaptation of Mary Wesley's The Camomile Lawn.

 In 2003, the BBC broadcast the mockumentary Life Beyond the Box: Margo Leadbetter, describing Margo's life since the series had finished, although the original actors appear only in archive footage.
 In 2007, Briers and Kendal were reunited on ITV1 series That's What I Call Television in a mockup of the Goods' kitchen.

 In popular culture

-The Good Life features in an episode of The Young Ones titled "Sick" where Vyvyan (played by Adrian Edmondson) rips apart the title page after the first ten seconds of the opening credits of this show while criticising it, saying, "It's so bloody nice!
+The Good Life features in an episode of The Young Ones titled "Sick" where Vyvyan (played by Adrian Edmondson) rips apart the title page after the first 10 seconds of the opening credits of this show while criticising it, saying, "It's so bloody nice!
 Felicity 'Treacle' Kendal and Richard 'Sugar-Flavoured Snot' Briers!
 What do they do now?!
-Chocolate bloody Button ads, that's what!
+Chocolate bloody button ads, that's what!
 They're nothing but a couple of reactionary stereotypes, confirming the myth that everyone in Britain is a lovable middle-class eccentric.
 And I hate them!"

-Giles Coren and Sue Perkins worked together on a six-episode series Giles and Sue Live the Good Life, broadcast to celebrate the 35th anniversary of the original series.
+Giles Coren and Sue Perkins worked together on a four-episode series Giles and Sue Live the Good Life, broadcast to celebrate the 35th anniversary of the original series.
 In the series, they recreated an attempt by two city-dwellers to adjust to country life, in ways such as raising their own barnyard animals, creating their own Christmas decorations and knitting their own clothing.

 In late 2020, a podcast celebrating sitcoms of the 1970s – The Sitcom Archive Deep Dive Overdrive — was launched.
 The weekly show examines and celebrates every episode ever made of The Good Life made throughout its first series.

 Some have connected the increasing popularity of hobby farms to the success of TV shows like The Good Life.